 This has to be one of the best-kept “secrets” of the health/fitness community.
 I’ve had days where I know I’ve over eaten or haven’t quite exercised much as I should have, but as long as I stick to my intermittent fasting routine, I wake up a whole new person.
-It’s a http://research-consulting.com/reflections-on-the-researcher-to-reader-conference/ real life buy prednisone dose pack reset button!
+It’s a real life reset button!
+It’s also been an absolute life-saver when dealing with acute SIBO/GI flare ups.
+I know that no matter how rough things may get, I can always fast it out.

 It’s fascinating to me to see fasting take place as a natural instinct in most if not all animals.
 I’ve noticed when my dog is sick he consumes only water, if that.
 I’ve seen him go a day or two without any sustenance, which is a long time for a hound!
-I’ve seen him go 3-4 days when he was his sickest.
+I’ve seen him go 4-5 days when he was his sickest.
 He instinctively knows it’s probably in his body’s best interest to focus his energy towards healing and fighting off foreign invaders instead of digestion.
+The same goes for children as well.

 - Hormone regulation